MABackoffice/fmi-crosscheck-tools/xc-scripts/WORKFLOW.md

 directory path into a data structure.

-Cross check data is extracted using the `parseImport` function in much the same way he FMU data is extracated.
+Cross check data is extracted using the `parseImport` function in much the same way the FMU data is extracted.

 ## Validation